tafy-ai/tafy-demo/README.md

-This is a demo of Tafy, a generative AI recipe design and meal planning service
+This is a demo of Tafy, a generative AI meal planning and recipe generation service

 ## Getting Started